damian-lis/Talk-to-Gisapia-and-the-Others/README.md

 <br/>

-The following is a example of collection of various data that the characters use when analyzing user responses (data/characters/gisapia/memory.js):
+The following is a example of collection of various data that the characters use when analyzing user responses:

 ```
+//data/characters/gisapia/memory.js file:

 export default {
   name: [
     'Anna',